-Use AI to Increase the efficiency of wind turbines and solar parks and to increase the accuracy of forecasting.
+Employ AI and Machine Learning techniques to Increase the efficiency of wind turbines and solar parks and to improve the accuracy of forecasting.

 Enable EU stakeholders to offer better renewable energy production facilities, with reduced maintenance costs, and accurate return of investment prediction.